ltphuoc/todolist-js/README.md

 # Welcome to TODOLIST REPOSITORY

-## This repo using JavaScript and local storage
+## A simple todolist app using JavaScript and using local storage to store

-* Source code to demo a basic todolist web app
+### What it can do:
+* Render todo list
+* Add a new todo
+* Update a todo
+* Remove a todo
+* Search and filter todo

 * README.md file to demo how to show a description of a repo by default
 ##### ©phuoclt2022

 ### Screenshots: